Lumi-supercomputer/LUMI-training-materials/docs/2day-next/106-Support.md

     a more focused search in both documentation systems and partly because it is managed and updated very differently.

+3. The [LUMI AI Guide](https://github.com/Lumi-supercomputer/LUMI-AI-Guide) is a GitHub repository with code samples and further documentation on using AI packages (mainly PyTorch and packages layered on top of it) on LUMI.

-Both documentation systems contain a search box which may help you find pages if you cannot find them easily navigating the documentation structure.
+The first two documentation systems contain a search box which may help you find pages if you cannot find them easily navigating the documentation structure.
 E.g., you may use the search box in the LUMI Software Library to search for a specific package as it may be bundled with other packages in a single module with a different name.